jgennari/ScoreKeepr/README.md

 ScoreKeepr is a digital, wireless score keeping device for two player games where the players may be stationed apart from each other.
 For games like [cornhole](https://en.wikipedia.org/wiki/Cornhole) or [table tennis](https://en.wikipedia.org/wiki/Table_tennis).
 This was my first fully integrated hardware project, including PCB design, CAD modeling for the case, 3D printing, assembly and coding.

 ## Required
+You can buy all the parts individually or use the Digi-Key cart I've created [here](http://www.digikey.com/short/q38b45).

 * PCB [(link)](https://oshpark.com/shared_projects/CAZ9tcIK)
 * Trinket Pro 5V [(link)](https://www.adafruit.com/product/2000)
 * RFM69 Radio Module [(link)](https://www.adafruit.com/product/3070)